Stamp Duty Land Tax (SDLT) Form

 Your solicitor should guide you accordingly, and inform you which ones apply to you.

 Stamp Duty Land Tax (SDLT) form IS COMPLICATED

 I received the form today…DEAR LORD.
 Absolutely ridiculous!!
-Even with the guidelines, it was like rocket science.
+Even with the guidelines, it was like rocket science (at least for me).
 I didn’t understand half the questions; I swear they intentionally made it as difficult as possible.
 In fact, I’m convinced the Government have a deal going on with all conveyancing solicitors where they get a cut of the charges for filling in that form just for making it so difficult, meaning they rely on all property buyers to get their solicitor to fill in the damn form.